Steve Gaines: Life and career

-Gaines was born in Seneca, Missouri and raised in Miami, Oklahoma.
+Gaines was born and raised in Miami, Oklahoma.
 When he was 15 years old, he saw the Beatles performing live in Kansas City.
 After being driven home from the concert, he pestered his father to buy him his first guitar.
-His band, Manalive, recorded at the famous Sun Records Studio in Memphis, Tennessee.
+His band, Manalive, recorded at the Sun Records Studio in Memphis, Tennessee.
 In the 1970s, Steve played with bands ILMO Smokehouse from Quincy, Illinois, Detroit with Rusty Day (an offshoot of The Detroit Wheels) and Crawdad (a band that Steve had started around 1974).
 In 1975, he recorded several songs with Crawdad at Capricorn studios in Macon, Georgia which were released by MCA in 1988 as One in the Sun (when Lynyrd Skynyrd band began touring).
 This album is listed as his only official solo album.
-Steve has two other albums, which are known to be very rare CDs from Steve's widow Teresa: I Know a Little (a collection of live recordings with Crawdad as well as Manalive) and Okie Special (a collection of live recordings with Crawdad as well as Detroit).
+Steve has two other albums, which are rare CDs from Steve's widow Teresa: I Know a Little (a collection of live recordings with Crawdad as well as Manalive) and Okie Special (a collection of live recordings with Crawdad as well as Detroit).
 Only 100 copies of each of the two CDs have been made.